A categorification of acyclic principal coefficient cluster algebras: Coefficient systems and cluster categories

-Ideally, we would like $\GP(B)$ as constructed above to be a Frobenius cluster category, in the sense of the following definition.
+In many cases---in particular in our application in the proof of Theorem~\ref{t:main-cat-thm}---the Frobenius category $\GP(B)$ appearing in Theorem~\ref{t:icytofrobcat} is a Frobenius cluster category, as studied in \cite{Pressland-iCY}, and defined as follows.

-\begin{defn}[cf.~{\cite[Def.~3.3]{presslandinternally}}] An exact category $\frobcat$ is called a Frobenius cluster category if it is Krull--Schmidt, stably $2$-Calabi--Yau, and $\gldim{\Endalg{\frobcat}{T}}\leq3$ for any cluster-tilting object $T\in\frobcat$, of which there is at least one. \end{defn}
+\begin{defn}[cf.~{\cite[Def.~3.3]{Pressland-iCY}}] An Frobenius category $\frobcat$ is called a Frobenius cluster category if it is Krull--Schmidt, stably $2$-Calabi--Yau, and $\gldim{\Endalg{\frobcat}{T}}\leq3$ for any cluster-tilting object $T\in\frobcat$, of which there is at least one. \end{defn}

-The category $\GP(B)$ constructed in \Cref{icytofrobcat} is Frobenius by \ref{icytofrobcat-frob}, idempotent complete for arbitrary $B$, and stably $2$-Calabi--Yau by \ref{icytofrobcat-cy}.
-Since $\Endalg{B}{eA}\iso A$ is bimodule internally $3$-Calabi--Yau, it has global dimension at most $3$, but we do not know a priori that this is true for endomorphism algebras of other cluster-tilting objects.
-However, this does hold whenever such an algebra is Noetherian, by \cite[Prop.~3.7]{presslandinternally}.
-In particular, if $A$ is finite-dimensional, then so is $B$, and then $\GP(B)$ is a Frobenius cluster category.
+\begin{prop} In the context of Theorem~\ref{t:icytofrobcat}, if $A$ is additionally finite-dimensional, then $\GP(B)$ is a Frobenius cluster category. \end{prop} \begin{proof} The category $\GP(B)$ is idempotent complete for any algebra $B$, Frobenius by Theorem~\ref{t:icytofrobcat}\ref{t:icytofrobcat-frob}, and stably $2$-Calabi--Yau by Theorem~\ref{t:icytofrobcat}\ref{t:icytofrobcat-cy}.
+Now we use the extra assumption that $A$ is finite-dimensional.
+First, by \cite[Prop.~3.7]{Pressland-iCY}, the endomorphism algebra of a cluster-tilting object in $\GP(B)$ has global dimension at most $3$ provided it is Noetherian; when $A$ is finite-dimensional, the category $\GP(B)$ is Hom-finite, so this condition certainly holds.
+Moreover, finite-dimensional algebras are semi-perfect, which together with the earlier observation that $\GP(B)$ is idempotent complete implies that it is a Krull--Schmidt category by \cite[Cor.~4.4]{krausekrullschmidt}. \end{proof}

+\begin{rem} As suggested by the proof, the assumption that $A$ is finite-dimensional is likely to be much stronger than needed for the conclusion of Proposition~\ref{p:frob-clust-cat}.
+For example, it may already be true under the assumptions of Theorem~\ref{t:icytofrobcat} that all cluster-tilting objects in $\GP(B)$ have Noetherian endomorphism algebra---this is true for the cluster-tilting object $eA$ by the theorem, but we do not currently know how to deduce it for other cluster-tilting objects.
+Moreover, there are many infinite-dimensional semi-perfect algebras, such as complete path algebras of finite quivers with cycles. \end{rem}

-Returning to the problem of categorifying the cluster algebra $\pprinclust{Q}$, our aim now is to construct an algebra $A$ satisfying the conditions of \Cref{icytofrobcat}, such that the Gabriel quiver of $A$ agrees with the quiver $\lift{Q}$ up to arrows between frozen vertices.
+Returning to the problem of categorifying the cluster algebra $\pprinclust{Q}$, our aim now is to construct an algebra $A$ satisfying the conditions of Theorem~\ref{t:icytofrobcat}, defined as a quotient of the complete path algebra of the quiver $\lift{Q}$ used to define $\pprinclust{Q}$.